-To determine the $CO_2$ emission reductions from EVSE deployment throughout the region, the methodology:
+To determine the CO2 emission reductions from charging infrastructure deployment throughout the region, the methodology:

-- 1. Modified the percentage of miles traveled in charge depleting mode from the baseline 40% to 80%. - 2.
+- Modified the percentage of miles traveled in charge depleting mode from the baseline 40% to 80% - 2.
 Determined the CO2 emissions reduction. - a.
-The CO2 emissions attributable to PHEVs are based on how many miles each vehicle spends in each mode (charge depleting or gas/diesel).
+The CO2 emissions attributable to PHEVs are based on how many miles each vehicle spends in each mode (charge depleting or gas/diesel). - b.
+The CO2 emission reductions are determined as the difference between the emissions attributable to the PHEV versus the emission that would have otherwise occurred using an average conventional gasoline vehicle. - 3.
+Made no changes to the VMT.